 ~Know what you are going to have for breakfast tomorrow the night before.

 This tip is the reason I did a post on 25 Make Ahead Breakfasts.
 With breakfast being the most important meal of the day and knowing mornings can be very chaotic if we prepare ahead we can keep the chaos down.

 ~Pack lunches before bed.

-With my boys not having a hot lunch program we pack lunches every day.
+With my boys not having a hot lunch program, we pack lunches every day.
 If you need help in this area you can check out my post on Sandwich-less Lunches.
 Something I want to do is to set up a Lunch Packing station.

 I Heart Organizing.

 My boys wear uniforms so this isn’t really an issue for us.
-I have a clothes organizer like the white one pictured below that I put pants, shirts, socks and underwear in so when they get out of the shower they can grab their clothes and get ready.
+I have a clothes organizer like the white one pictured below that I put pants, shirts, socks, and underwear in so when they get out of the shower they can grab their clothes and get ready.
 My daughter has one of these for each of her girls that have days of the week on and she lays clothes out on Sunday for the whole week.
-While your at it lay out your clothes for the next day as well.
+While you’re at it lay out your clothes for the next day as well.
 Definitely a time saver.

 – gym clothes, homework, and any special supplies needed for that next day.

 There have been many mornings where we are running around trying to find that.
 Doing it the night before definitely keeps the chaos down.

 Another thing we have had problems with is missing coats and shoes when it comes time to walk out the door.
 I have one boy, in particular, that will kick his shoes off where ever he is or throw his jacket somewhere and can’t remember where.
 I created my door to help each boy to have a “home” for their backpack and coat.
 Shoes have a home underneath the door.